Etymologies, meanings, and definitions of spiritual, religious, and philosophical words beginning with the letter D.

 "When a Bodhisattva renounces all of his psychic powers, when he radically eliminates the false idea that in order to be happy he needs something external, then a particular knowledge, a marvelous resplendence, will come upon him.
 In occultism this is called Dharma Megha ("cloud of virtue").
-These types of Bodhisattvas can no longer fall; these types of Bodhisattvas possess within themselves all of the basis of knowledge; they enjoy the most profound peace, and from their hearts spring the substance of love." - Samael Aun Weor, The Doomed Aryan Race
+These types of Bodhisattvas can no longer fall; these types of Bodhisattvas possess within themselves all of the basis of knowledge; they enjoy the most profound peace, and from their hearts spring the substance of love." —Samael Aun Weor, The Narrow Way

 (Sanskrit धर्मधातु; Tibetan chöying or chos-nyid) Literally, "realm of dharma."
 Emptiness, the Absolute.
 The all-encompassing space which is unoriginated and beginningless from which all phenomena arise.

 1. Hinduism: "the nature of things, in the sense of a rule to which they hold."